-1. Net investment in capital assets - Consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets.

-- 2. Restricted net position Consists of net position with constraints placed on the use either by (1) external groups such as creditors, grantors, contributions, or laws or regulations of other governments; or (2) law through constitutional provisions or enabling legislation. - 3.
+- 1. Net investment in capital assets Consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets. - 2.
+Restricted net position Consists of net position with constraints placed on the use either by (1) external groups such as creditors, grantors, contributions, or laws or regulations of other governments; or (2) law through constitutional provisions or enabling legislation. - 3.
 Unrestricted net position All other net position that does not meet the definition of "restricted" or "net investment in capital assets".

 When both restricted and unrestricted resources are available for use, it is the District's policy to use restricted resources first, then unrestricted resources as they are needed.
-As of June 30, 2023 and for the year then ended, the District did not have or receive any restricted net position.
+As of June 30, 2023, and for the year then ended, the District did not have or receive any restricted net position.

-(w) New Accounting Pronouncements
+(x) New Accounting Pronouncements

-The GASB issued Statement No. 87, Leases, in June 2017.
-The objective of GASB No. 87 is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
-Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
-This pronouncement was implemented during the year and had no effect on the District's financial statements.
+The GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements, in May 2020.
+The objective of GASB No. 96 is to better meet the information needs of financial statement users by improving accounting and financial reporting for subscription-based information technology arrangements by governments.
+The District has adopted this standard during the year and it had no affect on the District's financial statements.